Subject Summary: Part IB Earth Sciences A

 - to investigate the processes - physical, biological, and chemical - that form and deform sedimentary rocks, as well as the geophysical aspects of plate tectonics;

-- to provide practical experience of the description of sedimentary rocks and their application to resolving climatic, depositional, and burial histories, as well as tectonic analysis;
+- to provide practical experience of the description of sedimentary rocks and fossils and their application to resolving climatic, depositional, and burial histories, as well as tectonic analysis;

 - to promote the development of field skills necessary for the independent mapping project to be undertaken by students carrying on to Part II;